 Candida Auris is a multidrug-resistant yeast that has recently emerged.
 It can spread quickly between hospitalized patients and care home residents, causing severe infections.

-Neisseria gonorrhea is bacteria that causes gonorrhea, a sexually transmitted infection that can cause life-threatening ectopic pregnancy and infertility, as well as raising the chance of contracting and transmitting HIV.
+Neisseria gonorrhoea is bacteria that causes gonorrhoea, a sexually transmitted infection that can cause life-threatening ectopic pregnancy and infertility, as well as raising the chance of contracting and transmitting HIV.

 Antibiotics are a cornerstone of modern medicine, yet their widespread usage has resulted in undesired side effects.
 As a result, 2 million people are afflicted with antibiotic-resistant bacteria each year, resulting in at least 23,000 fatalities.

 According to a new CDC report, children who receive antibiotics for common chronic bronchitis are more exposed to antibiotic-resistant forms of the bacteria C. diff.
 C. diff, bacteria prevalent in the gastrointestinal system, can cause diarrhoea and is responsible for 250,000 hospital infections and 14,000 fatalities in youngsters each year.

 Antibiotics Have The Potential To Upset Delicate Gut Flora